Gas Bayonet Fitting – Gas Bayonet Hose – Connect & Disconnect Gas Bayonet

 Gas Bayonet: Gas Bayonet Fitting, Gas Bayonet Hose & Gas Bayonet Wall Socket

-A male gas bayonet fitting (gas fitting) connects a gas appliance — typically a gas bayonet heater — to a fixed female gas bayonet wall socket or floor mounted female gas bayonet fitting, attached to the gas supply.
-The male gas bayonet fitting is attached to the end of the gas bayonet hose (gas heater hose).
+A male gas bayonet fitting connects a gas appliance — typically a gas bayonet heater — to a fixed female gas bayonet wall socket or floor mounted female gas bayonet fitting, attached to the gas supply, via a gas bayonet hose.

 The female gas bayonet is attached to the gas supply line and affixed to the wall or floor.